Riccardo Agostini: Karting

 Agostini began karting in 2000 and raced primarily in his native Italy for the majority of this part of career, working his way up from the junior ranks to progress through to the KF2 category by 2010 and finishing 12th in CIK-FIA European Championship.

 Formula Abarth

 In 2010, Agostini graduated to single–seaters into the newly launched Formula Abarth series in Italy, stating with Prema Junior.
 He won the feature race in Imola and finished the season eleventh.
 Agostini stayed in Formula Abarth for a second season in 2011 but switched to debutants Villorba Corse, when the series split in European and Italian series.
 After four rounds he had another switch to JD Motorsport.
 Despite having just one podium in both Italian and European Series he improved to seventh and eighth respectively.

 Italian Formula Three

 In 2012 Agostini continued his collaboration with JD Motorsport into Italian Formula Three Championship.

+GP3 Series

+Agostini joined Hilmer Motorsport from the second round of the 2014 GP3 Series.
+He finished 16th in the standings and was the only driver to score points for the team.